 This is a classic Moroccan sauce typically used on grilled or baked fish, but it is also quite good on chicken.
 Some like to cook the fish and then add the sauce as a choice on the table, but others love how the sauce seeps into the meat when the fish is cooked with a slathering of the sauce on top.
-This particular recipe comes from The New York Times, but others can be found simply by googling the name.
+This particular recipe comes from The New York Times.

 3 garlic cloves, skins on

 ¼ cup Italian parsley, mostly leaves, roughly chopped